I Mother Earth

 I Mother Earth, or IME, is a Canadian rock band.
-The band formed in 1990 and reached its peak in popularity in the mid-to-late 1990s.
-After an eight-year hiatus, the band reunited in 2012.
-Between 1996 and 2016, I Mother Earth was among the top 150 selling Canadian artists in Canada and among the top 40 selling Canadian bands in Canada.
+The band formed in 1990, reaching its peak popularity in the latter half of the 1990s.
+After an eight-year hiatus, it reunited in 2012.
+Between 1996 and 2016, they were among the top 150 best-selling Canadian artists and top 40 best-selling Canadian bands in Canada.

 History

 Early years

 The brother duo of drummer Christian and guitarist Jagori Tanna met vocalist Edwin at their shared rehearsal space in 1990.
 Edwin asked the brothers to form a band with him, and the three came together in 1991, taking on Franz Masini as a bass player.
 The band came up with the name IME, as in "I Am Me", but later decided the letters should stand for something.
 Jag Tanna ad-libbed the name I Mother Earth and has always insisted it has no special meaning.
 The band, represented by a professionally recorded five-song demo, played a mere thirteen shows over the next year.
 These were noted for their jam sessions, poetry readings, and murals painted in the background during the songs.
 At the end of the year, the band was in the middle of a bidding war between labels.